 The Administrative Role Has Evolved

-Some administrative jobs require only high school education, while others, such as accountants, require specific degrees.
+Some administrative jobs require only a high school education, while others, such as accountants, require specific degrees.
 The administrative role has changed over the past ten years.
 More companies have fewer employees, which means many functions are included in each administrative position.

 Temp agencies are an excellent source of administrative work.
-One of the advantages of an interim role is that you can try out a position before committing long term.
+One of the advantages of an interim role is that you can try out a position before committing long-term.

 You will get more interviews and better jobs with a professional resume and cover letter.
 Click here to view a professionally written administrative resume sample.